KellerJordan/modded-nanogpt/records/track_3_optimization/README.md

 New results have the freedom to modify:
 1. The optimization algorithm, even to something slow in terms of wallclock speed.
-2. The optimizer hyperparameters, including schedules.
+2. The optimization hyperparameters, including schedules thereof.
 3. The model initialization.

 We welcome not only new results which advance the global SOTA, but even just results which advance the per-optimizer SOTA,